 Other chemical agents were used in combat before World War II and are sometimes called first-generation chemical agents.
-Second- and 3rd-generation chemical agents include 2 types of nerve agents:
+Subsequent-generation chemical agents include 3 types of nerve agents:

 G-series agents, or G agents, include GA (tabun), GB (sarin), GD (soman), and GF (cyclosarin), which were developed by Nazi Germany before and during World War II.
 At ambient temperatures, they are watery liquids with high volatility that pose both skin-contact and inhalational hazards.

 None of these agents has a pronounced odor or causes local skin irritation.
 All nerve agents are organophosphorus esters, as are organophosphate pesticides Organophosphate Poisoning and Carbamate Poisoning Organophosphates and carbamates are common insecticides that inhibit cholinesterase activity, causing acute muscarinic manifestations (eg, salivation, lacrimation, urination, diarrhea, emesis... read more .
 However, nerve agents are far more potent; the LD50 (the amount required to cause death in half of people receiving that dose) of VX is approximately 3 mg.